Merry Pemberton: Fictional character biography

 Born Merry Creamer, she is adopted by Mr. and Mrs. Sylvester Pemberton Sr., the parents of the original Star-Spangled Kid.
 She soon adopts a crime-fighting persona and works with her brother and Stripesy, ultimately supplanting them in their own feature.

 According to Jess Nevins' Encyclopedia of Golden Age Superheroes, Merry "fights her male opposite, the Gimmick Guy; Presto, a criminal stage magician; and the Rope, who uses rope-themed gimmicks".

 Merry eventually marries Henry King Sr., the supervillain known as the original Brain Wave.
 They had one son named Henry King Jr. who became the super-hero Brainwave, a member of Infinity Inc. which was founded by his uncle, Sylvester Pemberton Jr., the Star-Spangled Kid.

 References to Merry before the Crisis on Infinite Earths note that she died at some point.
-More recently, however, she has been portrayed as alive.
-She appears in Young Justice as a member of Old Justice, a team of former Golden Age sidekicks who feel modern teen heroes are risking themselves and others.
+However, she has since been revived and joined Old Justice, a team of former Golden Age sidekicks consisting of Dan the Dyna-Mite, Doiby Dickles, Neptune Perkins, Thorndyke Thompkins of the Minute Men of America, and the Cyclone Kids who feel modern teen heroes are risking themselves and others.

 During the Sins of Youth event it is revealed that she particularly resents Stargirl, who at that time had taken her brother's title as the Star-Spangled Kid.
 Merry assists dozens of other superheroes, most of whom had changed ages, in battling Klarion the Witch Boy and other villains.
 Old Justice finds itself in the parental role of supervising many super-powered adolescents.
 She makes her peace with Stargirl, who has become an adult woman temporarily.
-During a multi-character battle in Alaska, Stargirl even saves Merry from an attacking, younger Amazo.
+During a multi-character battle in Alaska, Stargirl even saves Merry from Amazo.
 By the end of the story Merry has made her peace with both Stargirl and younger heroes in general.

 After the JSA rescues her son from Black Adam and Mister Mind, Merry takes him back into her care.

 Legacy

 In Seven Soldiers #0, a new character named Gimmix appears.
 Credited as Jacqueline Pemberton, Merry's estranged daughter, Gimmix uses her Bag of Trix to do light hero work, mostly appearing at conventions talking about how she met up with better-known heroes such as Aquaman and Booster Gold.
-Some of her gimmicks are Zoom Glasses, Anti-Spider lipstick, "What Every Girl Needs" ice spray, and an unnamed gimmick which can turn water into wine (although not very good wine).
+Some of her gimmicks are Zoom Glasses, anti-spider lipstick, "What Every Girl Needs" ice spray, and an unnamed gimmick that can turn water into wine.
 Jacqueline becomes part of an ill-fated team of six superheroes rounded up by Greg Saunders and is killed by the Sheeda, an advanced race which feeds on its own history to survive.

-Gimmix is shown attending group therapy for Metas.
+Later on, Gimmix is shown attending group therapy for metahumans.

-In 52, it is revealed that Jacqueline was the head of the Pemberton Estate, and since her death has not been officially recorded, the estate is bought by Lex Luthor for the trademarks of Skyman and Infinity Inc.
+In 52, it is revealed that Jacqueline was the head of the Pemberton estate, and since her death has not been officially recorded, Lex Luthor purchases the estate for the trademarks of Skyman and Infinity Inc.

 Powers and abilities

-Merry had no superpowers but wore a costume that contained various devices and gimmicks within which she used as weapons to fight crime.
+Merry had no superpowers but wore a costume that contained various devices and gimmicks which she used as weapons.